Who is eligible to apply for funding?

 For further Cariboo Regional District area information, please visit https://www.cariboord.ca/government/electoral-areas/electoral-areas-2

-The short answer is yes!
-You are welcome to submit multiple applications for any given application intake.
-However, adjudicator feedback as well as other circumstances will dictate how many applications are approved for funding (number of other applications received, amount of funding available, application merit, etc).
+Yes, you may apply for multiple grants if your projects meet the eligibility criteria for each funding stream.
+However, adjudicator feedback as well as other circumstances will dictate how many applications may be approved for funding (number of other applications received, amount of funding available, application merit, etc).

 My great idea will not be able to be completed within the one-year timeframe allowed for the completion of grant activities.
 Can I have more time?

-All grant-related activities must be completed within the allotted timeframe for any given application intake.
-If your project is large in scope and will take multiple years, we recommend you break the project down into smaller projects or stages that can be completed on time.
-You may then apply for each of these project stages over multiple application intakes, building upon on your activities.
+All grant-related activities must be completed within the designated timeframe for each application intake.
+If your project is large in scope and will take multiple years to complete, we recommend breaking it down into smaller, manageable phases.
+These phases should be structured so they can be completed within the funding period and applied for over multiple intakes, allowing you to build upon your progress over time.

 I have a great idea, but I’m not part of a non-profit organization or community group.
 Can I still apply for funding?